DataDog/dd-trace-rb/docs/GettingStarted.md

 By default, Datadog limits the size of trace payloads to prevent memory overhead within instrumented applications.
 As a result, traces containing thousands of operations may not be sent to Datadog.

-To confirm this behavior is occurring, enable [debug mode](#tracer-settings) and check if messages similar to `"Dropping trace.
-Payload too large"` are being emitted.
+If traces are missing, enable [debug mode](#tracer-settings) to check if messages containing `"Dropping trace.
+Payload too large"` are logged.

-Debug mode is verbose, and Datadog does not recommend leaving this enabled, so disable it after confirming.
+Since debug mode is verbose, Datadog does not recommend leaving this enabled or enabling this in production.
+Disable it after confirming.
 You can inspect the [Datadog Agent logs](https://docs.datadoghq.com/agent/guide/agent-log-files/) for similar messages.

 If you have confirmed that traces are dropped due to large payloads, then enable the [partial_flush](#tracer-settings) setting to break down large traces into smaller chunks.